 When I lost my beloved job 8 years ago, (selling the finest wines of the world, yo), and got left in chronic pain after my third back surgery, I wasn’t sure what to do next.
 I’m in pain when sitting, couldn’t bend much, couldn’t lift anything heavy … so – long driving is out, even sitting through a movie is a problem, office work is out, what is it that I can do?
 I’ve to make a living somehow!
-And, I lost a source to get my wines on employee’s discount, and that truly sucked big time!
+The worse – I also lost a source to get my wines on employee’s discount, and that truly sucked big time!

 The whole new world opened for me with this business.
 I’m meeting new people every day and luckily, they appreciate quality food, my personality and my style of cooking.
-Wine was originally created and meant to accompany food and a gourmet food without a wine – is like a day without a smile.
+The wine was originally created and meant to accompany food and a gourmet food without a wine – is like a day without a smile.
 Right?
 Or like a meatball without the marinara sauce?

 Most importantly, I love the idea behind my business.
-The feel that aside a culinary experience, I’m giving my clients back something even more important – the TIME.
-If they hire me, they don’t have to spend their precious time grocery shopping, cooking dinner and cleaning the kitchen afterwards anymore.
+The feel that aside from a culinary experience, I’m giving my clients back something even more important – the TIME.
+If they hire me, they don’t have to spend their precious time grocery shopping, cooking dinner and cleaning the kitchen afterward anymore.
 My clients come home, decide what they like to have for dinner (meals are ready for them in the fridge prepared just the way they like it) – and all there is left to do is to heat it up and enjoy their time with the family.

 My schedule started filling up quickly.
 It was obvious that there was a market for what I was offering.
 And it’s not just one type of customers.
-I’ve cooked for professional athletes but also for busy single mom who runs her business and when she comes home, she wants to eat well, healthy, organic, and enjoy the little time she has left with her child.
+I’ve cooked for professional athletes but also for a busy single mom who runs her business and when she comes home, she wants to eat well, healthy, organic, and enjoy the little time she has left with her child.
 I prepared a diet program for a single professional who didn’t cook himself but wanted to lose weight and eat more clean.

 You can tell this is far from boring.
-I have the most fun preparing Romantic dinners for young love birds, but can’t complain being a important piece of one special dinner for sweet couple on their 65th Anniversary.
+I have the most fun preparing Romantic dinners for young love birds, but can’t complain being an important piece of one special dinner for a sweet couple on their 65th Anniversary.
 This work can’t be more interesting!
 Every day is a different place, meeting different people, cooking in beautiful kitchens, and creating different cuisines.

 Looking back I realized that I didn’t enjoy repetitions in my life, and need to challenge myself all the time.